Located in: Romania

 Admission fees are around €300.
 There are 2 application periods: one in July and the second in August-September.

 At Medlink Students, we specialise in maximising your chance to get admitted to medical school.
-We can simplify your application process, prepare you for the exam, support you throughout your entire education, and help you practise as a doctor in the UK.
+We can simplify your application process, prepare you for the exam, support you throughout your education, and help you practise as a doctor in the UK.

 You will get an international degree in medicine when you complete your studies successfully.